-The history of wine began in Mesopotamia and Armenia
+The history of wine began in Mesopotamia and Armenia.
+Wine in the ancient era.

-It is said that the history of wine began in Mesopotamia and Armenia 5000 years before Christ.
-A burning sun and a grape that began to ferment with the sun.
+It is said that the history of wine began in Mesopotamia and China more than 5000 years before Christ.
+Burning sun and a grape that began to ferment with the sun.
 Someone ate that fermented grape and began to say that he had a huge desire to laugh and decided to drink more grapes.

 Then, the Phoenicians, good navigators for what was stretched 1000 years before Christ who introduced in Spain.